dstoc/gamepad-proxy/README.md

             your-container-image
         ```

-        If you used custom paths for the symlinks when running `gamepad.py` (e.g., `/opt/gamepad/event` and `/opt/gamepad/js`), you would adjust the `--device` flags accordingly:
+        If you used custom paths for the symlinks when running `gamepad-proxy` (e.g., `/opt/gamepad/event` and `/opt/gamepad/js`), you would adjust the `--device` flags accordingly:
         ```bash
         podman run --rm -it \
             --device=/opt/gamepad/event \